schmittjoaopedro/java-word-template-filler/README.md

 |:---:|
 | Figure 3: Add XML Structure |

 Select our new XML structure with the name (no namespace), and use the text cursor to select a position for the control, after that, add a new Plain Text control using the XML Structure.
-An example is presented at Figure 4.
+An example is presented in figure 4.

 | [![Add Input Text Control](images/AddControls.png)](images/AddControls.png)  |
 |:---:|
 | Figure 4: Add Input Text Control |

-To exemplify another control example, figure 5 illustrate a checkbox configuration.
+To exemplify another control example, figure 5 illustrates a checkbox configuration.

 | [![Add Checkbox Text Control](images/AddCheckControl.png)](images/AddCheckControl.png)  |
 |:---:|